Miroslav Štandera: Post-war life and career

 Miroslav Štandera returned to his native Czechoslovakia following the end of World War II.
 However, he was expelled from the Czechoslovak Air Force by the new Communist government after the 1948 Czechoslovak coup d'état.
 The Czechoslovak Socialist Republic was seeking to purge members of the armed forces who had served for Western European countries during the war. Štandera fled to the United Kingdom in 1948, where he rejoined the Royal Air Force. Štandera retired from the Royal Air Force (RAF) in 1955.

 Štandera became a silversmith in Britain after retiring from the RAF.
 He took and apprenticeship and repaired silver teapots.
 He retired in the early 1980s.

 In 1984, Štandera moved from Britain to Bavaria, West Germany.
 He returned to the Czech Republic in 1994 to live with his daughter's family in Plzeň.

-In 2000, President Vaclav Havel bestowed Štandera with the honorary rank of brigadier general.
+In 2000, Czech president Václav Havel bestowed Štandera with the honorary rank of brigadier general.
 He also received two Czechoslovak War Crosses and three Czechoslovak Bravery Medals for his service during World War II.
 In 2006, he was honored with the Order of Tomáš Garrigue Masaryk.

 Miroslav Štandera died in Plzeň, Czech Republic, on 19 February 2014, at the age of 94.
 His death was announced by officials from the Plzeň city hall.
-His funeral was held at the Cathedral of St. Bartholomew in Plzen on 26 February 2014.
+His funeral was held at the Cathedral of St. Bartholomew in Plzeň on 26 February 2014.